earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ## Adding Points and Lines to a Legend

-Next, let's add points to our map and and of course the map legend too.
+Next, let's add points to your map and and of course the map legend too.
-We will import the shapefile `data/week-04/california/SJER/vector_data/sjer_plot_centroids.shp` layer.
-This data represents study plot locations from our field work in southern California.
+You will import the shapefile `data/week-04/california/SJER/vector_data/sjer_plot_centroids.shp` layer.
+This data represents study plot locations from your field work in southern California.

 Let's import that data and perform any cleanup that is required.